AlessandroRossi87/Plant-Parenthood/README.md

 ### Site Goals

 Plant Parenthood is aimed at all plant enthusiasts.
-The site aims to connect users with other plant owners, to allow them to showcase their plants, share best practices.
+The site aims to connect users with other plant owners, to allow them to showcase their plants, share best practices and receive feedback about how good of a plant parent the user is!
 <hr>

 ### Agile Planning

-This project was developed using agile methodologies by delivering small features in incremental sprints.
-There were 3 sprints in total, spaced out evenly over three weeks.

-All stories were assigned to epics, prioritized under the labels, Must have, should have, could have and assigned to sprints.
-"Must have" stories were completed first, "should haves" and then finally "could haves".
-It was done this way to ensure that all core requirements were completed first to give the project a complete feel, with the nice to have features being added should there be capacity.

-The Kanban board was created using github projects and can be located [here](xxxx) and can be viewed to see more information on the project cards.
-All stories except the documentation tasks have a full set of acceptance criteria in order to define the functionality that marks that story as complete.
+I have developed this project by using agile methodologies by separating the small features in different epics.
+All user stories were assigned to different epics, subsequently divided between "Must have", "Should have" in order of priority and "Won't have" was added for those features planned at first but at the end discarted because of time constringements.
+I created the Kanban board in GitHub projects and can be found [here](https://github.com/users/AlessandroRossi87/projects/6/views/1).

 ![Kanban](xxx)